testsigmahq/testsigma-docs/src/pages/docs/runs/run-on-cloud-vendor-platforms.md

 ---
 title: "Run on cloud vendor platforms"
-metadesc: "How to run test cases and test plans on cloud vendor platforms with Testsigma"
+metadesc: "When executing your test cases on Testsigma you have the option to execute them on a cloud vendor platform.
+Learn how to run tests on cloud vendor platforms in Testsigma"
 noindex: false
 order: 9.41
 page_id: "Run on cloud vendor platforms"